cloudsigma/terraform-provider-cloudsigma/docs/resources/acl.md

 ---
-layout: "cloudsigma"
 page_title: "CloudSigma: cloudsigma_acl"
-sidebar_current: "docs-cloudsigma-resource-acl"
-description: |-
-  Provides a CloudSigma ACL resource.

 ---

-# cloudsigma\_acl
+# Resource: cloudsigma_acl

 Provides a CloudSigma ACL resource.
 Access Control Lists (ACLs) can be used to grant permissions to another user to manage your resources.
 Permissions can be granted on servers, drives, network resources, and firewall policies.

 ## Example Usage